1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 Please see 8.1 Data Privacy.

-There are currently no restrictions on the use of mining, however, given the high utility costs on the Islands, large-scale mining from within the Cayman Islands would likely not be viable.
+There are currently no restrictions on the use of mining, however, given the high utility costs on the Islands, large-scale mining would not be viable.

 There are currently no restrictions on the staking of tokens.